James Beard finalists include an East African restaurant in Detroit and Seattle pho shops

 “There’s a mission for me to continue to spread light and cook Palestinian food,” he said.

-Another finalist for outstanding chief is David Uygur, who runs a tiny Italian restaurant in Dallas.
+Another finalist for outstanding chef is David Uygur, who runs a tiny Italian restaurant in Dallas.
 Lucia features fresh pasta made in house and a popular cured meat board.
 The menu changes seasonally.

 Uygur, whose father is Turkish, became interested in Italian food because of love.
 His high school sweetheart, now wife, loved Italian cuisine.
-He sought a feeling of intimacy in his restaurant with just nine tables.
+He wanted his restaurant, with just nine tables, to feel intimate.

 “I wanted the restaurant to feel like someone was coming to eat our house,” he said.
 “I wanted our guests in our home.”